Penn State hires first woman, person of color to head school

-The Penn State trustees on Thursday named the University of Louisville’s president Neeli Bendapudi to succeed Eric Barron as the school’s top administrator.
+The Penn State trustees recently named the University of Louisville's president Neeli Bendapudi to succeed Eric Barron as the school's top administrator.

 Barron, retiring in June, came to Penn State from Florida State University in 2014 while fallout from Jerry Sandusky child molestation scandal was still a major problem for campus leaders in State College.